reasonml/reason-react/docs/jsx.md

 title: JSX
 ---

-Reason comes with the [JSX](https://reasonml.github.io/docs/en/jsx.html) syntax!
-ReasonReact works very similar to how [the ReactJS JSX transform](https://reactjs.org/docs/introducing-jsx.html) does.
+Reason comes with [JSX](https://reasonml.github.io/docs/en/jsx.html) syntax.
+Enables representation of HTML-like expressions within the language.

+reason-react enables [the ReactJS JSX transform](https://reactjs.org/docs/introducing-jsx.html) in Reason.

+Since `reason-react.0.12.0`, the JSX transformation currently supports the [New JSX Transform](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html).
+JSX functions are imported from `react/jsx-runtime`.
+Previous versions of reason-react used the legacy API `React.createElement`.

+# Install

 To use it, you would need to install [`reason-react-ppx`](https://opam.ocaml.org/packages/reason-react-ppx/) and add `(preprocess (pps reason-react-ppx))` in [`melange.emit or library`](https://dune.readthedocs.io/en/stable/melange.html) stanzas in your `dune` file.

+# What the ppx does

-Here's a list of transformations made by the [ppx](https://ocaml.org/docs/metaprogramming):
+Here's a list of transformations made by the [ppx](https://ocaml.org/docs/metaprogramming).

 ## Uncapitalized